RParedesPalacios/GILA/docs/class_examples.md

 ## MNIST

-Download MNIST images from the datasets -->
+Download MNIST images from the datasets right menu.

 In this case images are grayscale and we use the channel argument to indicate